 Each February, Baylor continues its tradition of honoring the service of faculty and staff with an annual service awards celebration.
 The February 2016 event - a luncheon hosted by the offices of the President and Chancellor and Human Resources - was planned with Baylor Institutional Events.
 Recipients were invited to enjoy a meal with fellow award recipients and be recognized for their service.
 Several members of the president’s executive committee were on hand, each hosting a table of honorees.
 There was a 'photo booth' available with props for recipients to snap a picture to mark the occasion, too.

-The awards represent the recipient's years of loyal service and contributions to the life of the University.
-Pins are presented in 5-year increments, beginning with year 5.
-(The awards are for service through the preceding calendar year.
+Service awards represent the recipient's years of loyal service and contributions to the life of the University.
+Awards are given in 5-year increments, beginning with year 5.
+The annual event honors service years earned through the preceding calendar year.
 Following the ceremony, recipients receive a catalog from which they may select a gift to commemorate the occasion, including the traditional 'Baylor pin' or other items.

 In February 2016 five people received their 40-year recognition: Jean Ann Boyd, Larry Lyon, Janet Norden, Manuel Ortuno and Bill Pitts.
 Martha Lou Scott, associate vice president for student life, received recognition for 45-years of service.